Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Further related work

 \paragraph{Computational studies on correlated equilibria} There exist many studies for computing a correlated equilibrium in games with \textit{complete} information.
-A pioneering study on this topic was given by \citet{GZ89}, but the time complexity of the proposed algorithm is polynomial in the number of action profiles $|A|$, which is exponential in our setting.
+A pioneering study on this topic was given by \citet*{GZ89}, but the time complexity of the proposed algorithm is polynomial in the number of action profiles $|A|$, which is exponential in our setting.
 There are mainly two approaches to designing efficient algorithms.
 One approach is based on no-regret dynamics.
-No-internal-regret dynamics converging to correlated equilibria were developed by \citet{FV97} and \citet{HM00} originally in the economics community.
-It was later applied to efficiently computing correlated equilibria \citep[Chapter 4]{AGT} and extended to stronger regret notions \citep{BM07,HK07,RST11}.
-Another approach is \textit{Ellipsoid Against Hope} proposed by \citet{PR08} (and modified by \citet{JL15}), which computes an exact correlated equilibrium of succinctly represented games by the ellipsoid method.
-On the hardness side, \citet{HN18} proved that there is no deterministic or exact algorithm for computing a correlated equilibrium with polynomial query complexity.
+No-internal-regret dynamics converging to correlated equilibria were developed by \citet*{FV97} and \citet*{HM00} originally in the economics community.
+It was later applied to efficiently computing correlated equilibria \citep*{AGTlearning} and extended to stronger regret notions \citep*{BM07,HK07,RST11}.
+Another approach is \textit{Ellipsoid Against Hope} proposed by \citet*{PR08} (and modified by \citet*{JL15}), which computes an exact correlated equilibrium of succinctly represented games by the ellipsoid method.
+On the hardness side, \citet*{HN18} proved that there is no deterministic or exact algorithm for computing a correlated equilibrium with polynomial query complexity.

-\paragraph{Computational studies on Bayes correlated equilibria} We can find definitions of Bayes correlated equilibria in several computer science papers, but their varieties have not been considered.
-In Appendix D.2.2 of their paper, \citet{MMSS22} mentioned a class of correlated equilibria of two-player Bayesian games, in which \textit{a single player} cannot benefit from any type swap \textit{or} action swap but not their combination.
-Their definition is somewhat similar to communication equilibria, but the incentive constraints are weak.
-For Bayesian first-price auctions, \citet{JL23} considered a class of Bayes correlated equilibria, which is equivalent to Bayesian solutions.
-Both of them did not provide any algorithm for computing an equilibrium in these classes.
+\paragraph{Computational studies on Bayes correlated equilibria} Various definitions of Bayes correlated equilibria can be found in several computer science papers, but their distinctions have not been well explored.
+For Bayesian first-price auctions, \citet*{JL23} considered a class of Bayes correlated equilibria, which is equivalent to Bayesian solutions. \citet*{AGTcrypto} discussed the connection between communication equilibria and multiparty computation.